 I am deeply committed to anti-racism, decolonization, social justice and advocacy, and “standing in your own dignity” in my therapeutic work and personal life.
 That being said, my social justice journey is a lifelong reflective path, and I will never achieve full competency as a curious learner in this world.
 As I encourage you to show up as you are in our sessions, I promise to show up as a fellow flawed human being alongside you.

-As a postdoctoral resident, I strive to make your testing experience non-pathologizing, collaborative, and understandable.
+As a testing clinician, I strive to make your testing experience non-pathologizing, collaborative, and understandable.
 I acknowledge that testing might be an intimidating experience that may feel like an “exam” and the outcome may be unexpected.
 I aim to provide clarity and education about the purposes of testing along the way and to assist in helping you understand or put a name to your strengths and struggles.
 At the moment, I only offer ADHD psychological testing to folks 16 years and older.
 If you are interested, please reach out to our scheduling coordinator firstname.lastname@example.org.
 He will assist you through the scheduling and paperwork process!

 What Sets Me Apart As a Therapist?